Pros and Cons of Looking at Your Left Hand on Guitar

-When we look at the left hand, we’re no longer looking at the music.
+When we look at the fretting hand, we’re no longer looking at the music.
 Sight-reading is playing notes from musical notation that we don’t already know.

 A main goal of sight-reading music on guitar is to keep going.
 When we look away from the music, it’s very likely we will not be able to get back to our place in the music in time.
 We get “lost”, lose our place, and have to slow down or stop.

 Can lead to over-emphasis on left-hand, ignoring right-hand technique and quality

-The right hand makes the sound.
+The right hand (aka picking hand) makes the sound.
 The right hand creates the tone quality, plays the rhythm, and sounds the notes.

 When we spend too much time focused on the left hand, the right hand usually suffers.
 This is especially true when we first start to learn guitar.
 The fretting hand tends to be the “squeaky wheel”, demanding the “grease” of our attention.
 But right hand technique is just as important for making music.

 Can slow down learning by suppressing other senses

 Blind people play guitar.
 We don’t need to look.
-In fact, other senses are more useful for learning guitar than vision.
+In fact, other senses are more useful for guitar playing than vision.

 When we remove sight, a large amount of mental bandwidth gets transferred to our other senses.
 We can speed up our learning by not looking at our hand.

 We can listen more acutely.
 And we can feel the strings under our fingers.
 And we increase our proprioception (the sense of knowing where we are in space without looking).

 So Should You Look?

 In a perfect world, you look only when there is a clear benefit.
-You look when it makes playing or learning smoother and easier.
+You look when it makes guitar playing or learning smoother and easier.
 Or in a memorized performance.